 All of these acrylic paintings and Prismacolor colored pencil drawings on paper are self portraits.
 They were originally painted methodically on the right-side pages of the open book "Sexual Intelligence" by Palo Alto, California therapist Marty Klein as Raventinkie critically read and took notes in the book.
 The paintings quickly emerged not only as an adjacent reading activity but also as a statement about women's current and historical representation in voice - especially in regards to authorship and women's health.
 Historically men have been credited for portraying the other "female" form with a number of male gazes through various mediums, but these paintings of Raventinkie's are of the artist and done by the artist herself - with no outside person's gaze (and because the viewer's gaze is welcomed (a choice made by the artist/subject, the power in making the images and having them viewed by the viewer is still retained by the person portrayed, the artist).

-The first 101 paintings in this series.
+There are 101 paintings in this series.
 The first 10 are shown on this webpage.
 Each of the 101 are painted from a different photographic portrait, which was photographed and composed by Raventinkie.
 The paintings sometimes reference other artists, art history, feelings, seasons, and the written material of the page on which they are painted.

 Sculpural Rock Paintings 2012 - 2016